-Kenton School is committed to recognition of the equal value of each student.
-We recognise that exclusions are damaging as they diminish the sense of belonging to the School community.
-As such exclusion is intended to be used only sparingly as part of an overall behaviour strategy which seeks to develop the culture of inclusion, ownership and responsibility for one's own behaviour.
-The School seeks to avoid permanent exclusions.
-These will take place only for very serious incidents or when all other strategies have been tried and have failed over time.
+The school is committed to recognition of the equal value of each student.
+We recognise that permanent exclusions and suspensions are damaging as they diminish the sense of belonging to the school community.
+As such permanent exclusions and suspensions are intended to be used only sparingly as part of an overall behaviour strategy which seeks to develop the culture of inclusion, ownership and responsibility for one's own behaviour.
+The school seeks to avoid exclusions; these will take place only for very serious incidents or when all other strategies have been tried and have failed over time.

-1. Action To Be Invoked By Staff In Serious Disciplinary Matters
+Action To Be Invoked By Staff In Serious Disciplinary Matters

 - i.
 Over serious matters an appropriate member of staff will interview students.
 The student will be questioned fairly and be given ample opportunity to give a response.
 The student will be encouraged to provide a written statement of what happened and offered the opportunity to sign this as an authoritative record of events.
-At this stage the report will help to enable Kenton School to decide on what further action should be undertaken. - ii.
-In discharging their duties the Principal and Governors of Kenton School have regard to DfE Circular 10/99 and any subsequent DFE guidance on exclusions. - iii.
-A decision to exclude a student will only be taken: - in response to serious breach of Kenton School's Behaviour Policy; - if allowing the student to remain in Kenton School would seriously harm the learning or welfare of the student or other students in the school; or - in cases where there has been a major breach of normal expectations of conduct or a breach of the criminal law. - iv.
+At this stage the report will help to enable the school to decide on what further action should be undertaken. - ii.
+In discharging their duties the Principal and Governors of the school have regard to DfE Circular 10/99 and any subsequent DFE guidance on exclusions. - iii.
+A decision to exclude a student will only be taken: - in response to serious breach of the school's Behaviour Policy; - if allowing the student to remain in the school would seriously harm the learning or welfare of the student or other students in the school; or - in cases where there has been a major breach of normal expectations of conduct or a breach of the criminal law. - iv.
 Before excluding a student, in most cases a range of alternative strategies will have been tried.